Experience

 Jan 2022 – Aug 2024 · Pasadena, CA

-• Developed a flexible workflow combining enhanced sampling molecular dynamics with unsupervised deep learning to elucidate phase diagrams for aqueous proteins and polymers; discovered key precipitation mechanisms and calculated quantitative structure-activity relationships.
+• Combined enhanced-sampling molecular dynamics with unsupervised deep learning to map phase diagrams for proteins and polymers in solution.
+Identified precipitation mechanisms and quantified structure-activity relationships.

-• Managed high-performance computing resources using Slurm and Ansible, optimizing resource allocation and increasing computational throughput for the research group by 10×.
+• Managed high-performance computing resources using Slurm and Ansible, increasing computational throughput for the research group by 10x.

 Graduate Researcher — Caltech, John F. Brady Group